majianjia/QingStation/doc/anemometer.md

 #### Driver design
 Driver design is a tricky part.
 A lot of pains here.

-For size and low-power consideration, I did not use a conventional mosfet driver + transformer to drive the transducer.
+For size and low-power consideration, I did not use a conventional MOSFET driver + transformer to drive the transducer.
 Instead, like the old-style HC-SR04, I decided to use RS-232 interface drivers (such as MAX3232) to generate RS-232 levels (`-5.5V` for `1` and `+5.5V` for `0`) square wave.
-It should more or less provide at lease `10Vpp` signal to drive the transducer.
+It should more or less provide at least `10Vpp` signal to drive the transducer.
 Those 3V variances run on a 3V power supply so all the ICs and sensors can run on the single power rail.

 These RS-232 chips have many alternatives, the driving capability is good enough for the transducers (a few `kohm` and a `few nF` in parallel).
 The one used here is MAX3222, it provides a shutdown pin that can save power compared to more often used MAX3232.
 These chips are low-cost and packed in a small MSOP package.

-However, these chips introduced a huge interference issue from driver side.
+However, these chips introduced a huge interference issue from the driver side.

 The MAX3222 drive the transducer through a `1uF` capacitor from one of its output channel.
-On the receiver (transducer) side, a set of clamp diodes to ground and resistors should ensure the signal won't travel back to the driver side.
+On the receiver (transducer) side, a set of clamp diodes to the ground and resistors should ensure the signal won't travel back to the driver side.
-Also, an other set of clamp diodes place in serial to the driver capacitor should block any noise that comes from the MAX3232.
+Also, another set of clamp diodes place in serial to the driver capacitor should block any noise that comes from the MAX3232.
 But it doesn't.

-Because the MAX3232/3222 are generating negative and positive driving voltage based on charge pump method, it is impossible to get a smooth output voltage but can only decrease the frequency of switching by increasing those capacitors.
+Because the MAX3232/3222 are generating negative and positive driving voltage based on the charge pump method, it is impossible to get a smooth output voltage but can only decrease the frequency of switching by increasing those capacitors.

 The signal on the driving capacitor looks like this:

 ![](figures/max3232_driver_noise.jpg)

-Although after the clamp diodes, the noise is "negligible" even my oscilloscope cannot detect, but somethings still pass there.
+Although after the clamp diodes, the noise is "negligible" even my oscilloscope cannot detect, but some things still pass there.
 Which results in a distortion of the receiving wave.

 Here is the wave without connecting transducer, when connected, the noise will be lower but still exist.